Unified Multi-Modal Image Synthesis for Missing Modality Imputation: Method

-Specifically, Fig.~\ref{fig_afum} (a) shows \textbf{\emph{the scenario in which multiple modalities are available}}.
-In this scenario, Hard Integration preserves the maximum pixel value among different modalities through a Max operation, which retains the most informative features across modalities and simply discards information with low response.
+where $i$ denotes the $i^{th}$ modality, $s$ denote the feature scale, and $Concat\{\cdot\}$ denotes the concatenation operation.
 To enrich the representation and avoid information loss, Soft Integration employs attention mechanisms to learn the importance of each modality and weigh their pixel-wise contributions to the unified features.
 The used attention blocks are depicted in Fig.~\ref{fig_afum} (c), which employ convolutional layers with 3$\times$3, 5$\times$5, and 7$\times$7 kernels to compute spatial attention of each modality at different receptive fields.
 Noteworthy, missing modalities (with $ac_i=0$) are excluded from the integration process.
+The Soft Integration process can be formulated as:

+where $Attn(\cdot)$ denotes the attention block, and $\sigma(\cdot)$ denotes Softmax activation.
+The final integrated feature is obtained by combining the Hard Integration and Soft Integration:

-To sum up, Hard Integration emphasizes the most important information from each modality while Soft Integration supplements some discarded features, as such, DFUM can flexibly combine features from multiple available modalities in both discrete and continuous manners.
+where $Conv_{1\times1}$ denotes a convolutional layer with $1\times1$ kernel.
+To sum up, Hard Integration emphasizes the most important information from each modality while Soft Integration supplements discarded features after re-weighting, as such, DFUM can flexibly combine features from multiple available modalities in both discrete and continuous manners.

 Fig.~\ref{fig_afum} (b) depicts \textbf{\emph{the scenario in which only a single modality is available}}.
-In this case, Soft Integration equals a self-attention module that encourages the focus on regions-of-interest (\emph{e.g.,} tumor regions), and Hard Integration equals an identity function.
-In short, DFUM acts as a self-attention mechanism when processing a single available modality.
+In this case, Soft Integration equals a self-attention module that encourages the focus on regions-of-interest (\emph{e.g.,} tumor regions), and Hard Integration equals an identity function:

+in which the $i^{th}$ modality is the single available modality.
+In other words, DFUM acts as a self-attention mechanism when processing a single available modality.

 With this dynamic processing strategy, our DFUM facilitates both one-to-one (single modality available) and many-to-one (multiple modalities available) synthesis tasks.
 We plug five DFUMs in total into the generator and finally obtain five-scale unified features $\{F_{DFUM}^{(s)}\}_{s=1}^5$.